 If you are a victim of domestic violence, you are certainly not alone.
 According to a 2011 survey conducted by the Center for Disease Control, 31.5 percent of women and 27.5 percent of men had been victims of physical violence by an intimate partner in their lifetime.
 Domestic violence not only affects your physical well being, but can take a serious toll on your career, mental health, and the emotional and behavioral development of your children.
-Our team of attorneys has experience dealing with aspects of family law, including divorce, restraining orders, custody, and any other legal resource you may need during this time.
+Our team of attorneys has experience dealing with aspects of family law, including divorce, restraining orders, orders of protection, custody, and any other legal resource you may need during this time.

 How Is Domestic Violence Legally Defined?

 The California Penal Code Section 273 identifies domestic violence as an instance when an individual “inflicts corporal injury resulting in a traumatic condition upon a victim” and identifies victims of domestic violence as being the offender’s former or current spouse, cohabitant, fiance or fiancee, someone the offender has had an engagement or dating relationship with, and/or the parent of the offender’s child.
 There are many different kinds of abuse, including: